Ani121293/HayArt/README.md

 ## MongoDb

-###	In order to create your local db, please do the following steps:
+###	In order to create your local db, please do the following step:

 ```
 		mongorestore  --db HayArt HayArt_mongoDB/